-Electricians are the ones who take blueprints and build systems that generate and distribute light, power, and heat in the real world.
+They are the ones who take blueprints to build systems that generate and distribute light, power, and heat to the world.

-They work with specialized tools to solder, crimp, and pull wiring in place, while spending most of their working day outdoors.
+There, they work with specialized tools to solder, crimp, and pull wiring in place.

-They have to read blueprints and interpret them to the processes that physically put together electrical wiring systems.
+They’ll read blueprints and interpret them to put together the electrical wiring systems.

 Electrical Engineers Design It

-They are responsible for the design, testing, and supervision of the construction and installation of electrical systems, products, and components.
+So they design, test, and supervise the construction and installation of electrical systems, products, and components.

-Electrician Licensing for Electrical Technology and Electrical Engineering Graduates
+Electrician Licensing for Electrical Engineering and Electrical Technology Graduates

 Students in electrical technology programs are heading for careers in the electrical trade.